 This is what I had in the fridge but you could also use zucchini, any kind of mushroom, chicken or beef.
 Just be sure that everything is chopped fairly fine and that all the pieces are about the same size.

-Clean your pan.
 This is the lovely Paderno pan I got for Mother’s Day.
 That may not sound romantic to you but I’d been wanting a new, non-stick for awhile and was very excited.
 It’s a fantastic pan – I barely need to use oil.
-Over medium heat, put down your first tortilla and then spread the vegetables out evenly.
-Sprinkle cheese evenly over the veggies.

 One more dinner down!
 Now, just another million to go….

 You might also like

 I love small food because small things do not contain many calories.
 Therefore, you can shove five small foods in your mouth and still be eating healthily.
 I also love